Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Attend a support group.
 Meeting others who have gone or are going through a similar experience can help you and your loved one feel better.

 Search for new information.
 Prostate cancer treatment options are always changing as new research is done.
-Do research, and talk with the health care team about newer options.
+Do research, and talk with your healthcare team about newer options.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR